30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 # The best hikes in Norway near Oslo

-Oslo area also has a lot of opportunities for hikes.
-Some examples of hikes in Norway near Oslo include Vettakollen hike, Grefsenkollen, Kolsåstoppen, Kongens Utsikt, and Mørkgonga.
+The Oslo area and the area around Oslo have a lot of opportunities for hikes.
+Some examples of hikes in Norway near Oslo include the Vettakollen hike, Grefsenkollen, Kolsåstoppen, Kongens Utsikt, and Mørkgonga.
 I’ve written the full article about the best Oslo hiking trails, so head there for more information.

 The tallest peak of southern Norway, which offers views of 1/6 of the country is worth hiking.
 And if you are lazy, you can take a funicular up.
 Check out other things to do in Rjukan, which lies just below Gaustatoppen.